seanodonnell/django_mce_pygments/README.md

 Make sure the ```SOURCE_CODE_FILE_DIR``` exists and is writable

+Find your tinymce_setup.js file and add pygments to the plugins line, here is an example:

+    plugins: "inlinepopups,contextmenu,tabfocus,searchreplace,fullscreen,advimage,advlink,paste,media,table,pygments,spellchecker"

+If you are using mezzanine and static files, the plugin should be available by default.
+If it does not load, copy the django_mce_pygments/static/grappelli/tinymce/jscripts/tiny_mce/plugins/pygments directory into your tinymce plugins directory.

+Finally add the pygments urls to your urls.py.
+In a mezzanine installation, make sure this is before the mezzanine.urls include, as this includes a catchall.
+Example:

+    ("^pygments/", include("django_mce_pygments.urls")),
+    ("^", include("mezzanine.urls")),

 ## Configuration

 The following can be set in your settings.py.
 All are optional, but the first two probably need adjustment if you are not using Mezzanine.